AwalaApp/specs/rs016-poweb.md

 ### Parcel collection

 To collect parcels from the server, the client MUST start a WebSocket connection with the endpoint `/parcel-collection`.
-The client MAY optionally specify whether the server should close the connection as soon as all queued parcels have been collected by setting the HTTP request header `X-Relaynet-Streaming-Mode` to `close-upon-completion`; otherwise, the server will try to keep the connection open indefinitely.
+The client MAY optionally specify whether the server should close the connection as soon as all queued parcels have been collected by setting the HTTP request header `X-Awala-Streaming-Mode` to `close-upon-completion`; otherwise, the server will try to keep the connection open indefinitely.

 The server MUST send a challenge message to the client as soon as the connection starts.
 This challenge MUST encapsulate a cryptographic nonce.
 The client MUST reply to the challenge by sending a response that encapsulates the digital signatures for the nonce using the keys for each private node on whose behalf parcels will be collected.
 The digital signatures MUST meet the following requirements: